 If nasopharyngeal cancer is confirmed, more tests will be done to check if the cancer has spread further.
 Tests may include a physical examination, blood tests, chest X-rays, and scans of the head and neck region, or the bones and liver.

 The following treatments are recommended for nasopharyngeal cancer.
 A combination of treatments may be used.

 |Radiation therapy||Radiation therapy is the main treatment used for nasopharyngeal cancer, especially in the early stages.
 High-energy X-rays are focused on the areas around the nasopharynx, neck and collarbone to kill cancer cells.|

 |Chemotherapy||Chemotherapy is used in combination with radiation therapy, to enhance its effectiveness.
 Chemotherapy drugs are customised for a patient, to kill any remaining cancer cells after radiation therapy.|

 |Surgery||Surgery to remove the cancerous tumour may be recommended after the first recurrence.
 It can help treat the cancer, if it has not spread to other parts of the body.

 As surgery techniques have advanced, surgery has become a more viable treatment option.
 For example, endoscopic nasopharyngectomy (ENPG) has been shown to improve the long-term survival outcomes of nasopharyngeal cancer patients.

-This article has been fact checked by Dr Samuel Yeak, otorhinolaryngologist and ENT specialist at Amandela ENT Head and Neck Centre Singapore, Mount Elizabeth Novena Hospital.
+This article has been verified medically by Dr Samuel Yeak, otorhinolaryngologist and ENT specialist at Amandela ENT Head and Neck Centre Singapore, Mount Elizabeth Novena Hospital (Singapore).